 1. Audience for Your Online Course

-The first thing you need to worry about is to find your audience of reference.
-Without a public willing to listen, you will rarely find someone willing to buy.
+The first thing you need to worry about is finding your audience of reference.
+Without a public willing to listen, you will rarely find someone willing to buy a course.

 You can have the best product in the world, but if nobody knows about it, you will not be able to sell it.

-So, your initial focus should be to research and cultivate your ideal audience.
+So, your initial focus should be to research and cultivate your ideal audience for your online course.
 When you analyze it, try to discover what they already know and set your stage for that.
 There’s no reason to teach under their level.
 Understanding what skills or knowledge your users need to gain will help you create an effective course.

 Obviously, this community must draw value from what you share with them and it should be as specific as possible.
 Here, it’s once again about one of the most important points in internet marketing and blogging: the niche.

 The more specific your target audience is, the easier it will be to actively engage and create a dedicated community for your online course.